schonherz-java-ee-2016-q4/project-issuetracker/issue-tracker-shared-api/README.md

 - `TicketsStatusReportData getTicketsStatusByuserReport(String userName)` Returns with `TicketsStatusReportData` which represents that how many openned and closed issue tickets binded to the given user.
 Returns `null`, if something went wrong.
 - `int getNumberOfCreatedTicketsByUser(String userName)` Returns with a number that represents how many tickets were created by the given user.
 Returns `null`, if something went wrong.
 - `int getNumberOfCreatedTicketsByUser(String userName, Date fromDate, Date untilDate)` Returns with a number that represents how many tickets were created by the given user between the given `fromDate` and `untilDate`.
 Returns `null`, if something went wrong.
+- `List<String> getTypesByCompany(String companyName)` Returns with a list that contains the available types for the given company.
+Returns `null`, if something went wrong.